NicolajHMNielsen/NicolajHMNielsen.github.io/docs/projects.markdown

-> [A Stock Comparison of Shell and Vestas under the COVID-19 crisis and the 2021-2023 Energy Crisis](projects/cornell/fin_stat_projects/ORIE5640___Project_1.pdf) - a comparison on the impacts of the COVID-19 and the recent european energy crisis on Shell and Vestas.
+> [A Stock Comparison of Shell and Vestas under the COVID-19 crisis and the 2021-2023 Energy Crisis](projects/cornell/fin_stat_projects/ORIE5640___Project_1.pdf) - a comparison on the impacts of the COVID-19 and the recent European energy crisis on Shell and Vestas.

 <div style="display: flex;">
     <figure style="flex: 1; padding: 10px; text-align: center;">